-The cost of the Phase #1 Improvements is expected to be approximately \$5,198,325 .
-A portion of such costs in the amount of \$ is expected to be paid with proceeds of the Bonds.
-The balance of such costs is expected to be paid by the Developer and reimbursed by the City, according to the terms of the Reimbursement Agreement.
-At delivery of the Bonds, the Developer expects to advance funds in the approximate amount of \$ in order to pay for a portion of the costs of the Phase #1 Improvements (the "Developer Deposit").
-A portion of the Developer Deposit, approximately \$, plus interest, shall be reimbursed to the Developer in the future pursuant to and as set forth in the Reimbursement Agreement.
+The cost of the Phases #2-6 Major Improvements is expected to be approximately $$5,431,569^$ .
+A portion of such costs in the amount of $$5,387,140^$ is expected to be paid with proceeds of the Bonds.
+The balance of such costs is expected to be paid by the Developer without reimbursement by the City.
+At delivery of the Bonds, the Developer expects to advance the Developer Deposit in the approximate amount of $$44,428^$ in order to pay for a portion of the costs of the Phases #2-6 Major Improvements, which Developer Deposit shall not be reimbursed to the Developer.
 See "SOURCES AND USES OF FUNDS".

-The following table reflects the total expected costs of the Phase #1 Improvements.
+The following table reflects the total expected costs of the Phases #2-6 Major Improvements.